parthdiwane/firstwebiste/README.md

 # firstwebiste
-my first website lol, kinda shitty. only made it using html lmao
+my first website lol. only made it using html lmao